YiLimath/YiLimath.github.io/_pages/agent-system/structured-output.md

 can reject malformed records before they reach a policy engine, while a valid record still remains subject to semantic review.

+## Reference basis

+The interface-first treatment follows Dibia, *Designing Multi-Agent Systems*, Chapter 4, Section 4.5, “Enabling Structured Output,” together with Lakshmanan and Hapke, *Generative AI Design Patterns*, the constrained generation patterns in Chapters 1 and 2.
+The page treats schema validity and truth as separate checks, as required by both sources.

 ## Figure

 ![Structured output pattern](/images/agent-system/13-structured-output.svg)